-COUN 506 - Social and Cultural Issues
+COUN 506 - Diversity and Social Justice

 3 cr.
-Focuses on current social and cultural issues which shape human behavior and affect the practice of counseling.
+Focuses on current Diversity and Social Justice which shape human behavior and affect the practice of counseling.
 Emphasis is placed on multicultural counseling and issues such as aging, sexuality, AIDS and poverty are addressed.